 - By substituting two dissimilar values for x in the equation y = mx + c, we get two values for y.
 Thus, we get two points (x1, y1) and (x2, y2) on the line.

-- Plot the horizontal line and vertical line select the suitable scale for both the axis.
+- Plot the horizontal line and vertical line and select the suitable scale for both the axes.

 - If the given table values are large choose the scale for that particular value.
 It depends on the given value.

 - Plot the two points in the Cartesian plane of the paper.
 Join the two points using a line segment and extend to two directions.
 The closed figure obtained is the required linear graph.

 Title: The title explains what graph is to be plotted.

 Scale: The scale is the numbers that explain the units utilized on the linear graph.

 Labels: Both the side and the bottom of the linear graph have a label that indicates what kind of data is represented in the graph.
 X-axis describes the data points on the line and the y-axis shows the numeric value for each point on the line.

 If we have created data tables, then we draw linear graphs using the data tables.
 These graphs are plotted as a series of points, which are later joined with straight lines to provide a simple way to review data collected over time.
 It offers an excellent visual format of the outcome data collected over time.

 To plot a linear/line graph follow the below steps: